Go Back

 • 1 cup cocoa butter (about 6 2/3 ounces)

-• 1 cup cocoa
+• 1 cup cocoa powder

-• 1/4 cup powdered sweetener or alternative
+• 1/4 cup powdered sweetener (or to taste)

 • 1/2 teaspoon salt

-• 1/2 teaspoon chocolate extract (optional but recommended)
+• 1/2 teaspoon chocolate extract (optional)

-• 1/2 tablespoon granulated instant coffee (optional but recommended)
+• 1/2 tablespoon granulated instant coffee (optional)

-• 1 teaspoon vanilla extract (optional but highly recommended)
+• 1 teaspoon vanilla extract (optional)

 Coconut Oil Version for No Bake Recipes

-• 1 cup cocoa
+• 1 cup cocoa powder

 • 3 tablespoons sweetener

-• 2 teaspoons vanilla extract (optional but recommended)
+• 2 teaspoons vanilla extract (optional)

-• 1/4 teaspoon salt (optional but recommended)
+• 1/4 teaspoon salt (optional)

 Shortcut 2 Ingredient Method

-• 2 ounces quality unsweetened dark chocolate
+• 2 ounces quality unsweetened chocolate

 • 2 tablespoons powdered sweetener